San Antonio, Paraguay: Politics

 On March 16, 1981, San Antonio was ascended to the category of city.
 Its first mayor was Francisco Bogado Caballero.
 On April 21, 1903, the Senate and the Congress issued a law declaring the community a District.

-Population
+Demographics

 More than 50% of the population is between 15 and 45 years of age.

 Education and health care

 The city has both private and public schools.
 There are 11 national schools amount and 10 private ones dedicated to elementary teaching.
 There are three national high schools and two private ones.

 The Health Center was founded in 1978 by Higinio Mendoza and Luis Medina.
 Around 15 babies are delivered each month.
 Between 35 and 40 patients are seen per week and the emergency service is available 24 hours.
 The Instituto de Previción Social I.P.S has a peripheral presence in the city.

 Industries

 There are many industries in this young city.
 Business include tanning and alcohol production.

 Some communication companies are located in this city, offering both cellular and radial communication.